Igor Rabello

-Igor Rabello da Costa (born 28 April 1995), known as Igor Rabello, is a Brazilian footballer who plays for Atlético Mineiro as a central defender.
+Igor Rabello da Costa (born 28 April 1995), known as Igor Rabello, is a Brazilian footballer who plays for Fluminense as a central defender.

 Club career

 Born in Rio de Janeiro, Rabello joined Botafogo's youth setup in 2012, from rivals Fluminense.
 Promoted to the first team in December 2015, he made his senior debut the following 29 April by starting in a 1–1 Copa do Brasil home draw against Coruripe.

 After being rarely used, Rabello joined Série B side Náutico on 20 May 2016, on loan until the end of the year.
 He contributed with two goals in 15 appearances for the club, his first coming on 4 September in a 4–3 away loss against Sampaio Corrêa.

 Upon returning to Bota, Rabello became a regular starter and made his Série A debut on 15 May 2017, starting in a 2–0 loss at Grêmio.
 On 5 June, he renewed his contract until the end of 2019.

 Rabello scored his first goal in the category on 24 October 2017, netting the winner in a 2–1 home defeat of Corinthians.

-On 4 January 2019, Rabello joined Atlético Mineiro on a five-year deal.
+On 4 January 2019, Rabello joined Atlético Mineiro on a five-year contract.
+In seven seasons at the club, he made 202 official appearances and won nine trophies, including the Série A and Copa do Brasil in the team's treble-winning 2021 season.

+On 22 August 2025, Rabello signed a deal with Fluminense running until December 2027.